-The Plan requires developers of schemes of 6 or more dwellings to use Building for Life 12 to demonstrate the quality of their schemes or any other generally accepted national good practice that is advocated from time to time.
+The Plan requires developers to use Building for Life 12 to demonstrate the quality of their schemes or any other generally accepted national good practice that is advocated from time to time.
 These can then drive up design quality standards and ensure only the very best development is permitted.